wb14123/blog/jekyll/_posts/2013-11-05-Server-Logic-of-Level-Based-Games.markdown

 * Classify workers.
 * Database.

 The database will store the packages of players' actions.
-They can be stored as 6 types:
+They can be stored as 5 types:

 1. Online validate failed.
 2. Online validate success.
-3. Unusual.
-4. Usual.
+3. Classified, with a probability if the player is cheating.
-5. Offline validate failed.
+4. Offline validate failed.
-6. Offline validate success.
+5. Offline validate success.

 Here are how the server works.
 It will include online part(server, online validation worker, database), offline part(offline worker, database) and classify part(classify worker, database).
 The input is the packages of the players' actions.
 And the bold font is the output.